lahoffm/aclu-bail-reform/src/etl/README.md

 Booked | First event for all bookings.
 Set its `timestamp` equal to the CSV's `booking_timestamp`.
 This event is only to mark the time of booking!
 If someone was booked, released 2 hours later, and all this data was scraped into one CSV file, you should also make a `Released` event.
 Released | Inmate was released.
 Don't set this when inmate merely dropped off a roster, we don't know they left the roster because they were released!
 Dropped Off Roster | Inmate dropped off roster.
 Only set this when county posts full inmate roster but no release information.
-Sentenced | Inmate was sentenced for at least one charge, and is no longer pre-trial.
+Post-trial | Clear indicator that inmate is no longer pre-trial.
+One example is when it says sentenced for at least one charge.
 {fieldname} Changed | Another field changed in the CSV file.
 For example if `bond_amount` went from `'$1000.00 bond set'` to `'$1000.00 bond posted'` the event name is `'bond_amount Changed'`.
 If a second field changed, like `current_status` from `'Pre-trial'` to `'Sentenced'`, make a second event `'current_status Changed'`.
 On Roster | Inmate was listed on roster at the time data was scraped.
 Only set this when county lists full inmate rosters.
 Otherwise we can't be sure, even if there's no release date.
 Maybe they were transferred.  **Note: this event is always connected to a particular `booking_id`.** Don't say `On Roster` for one `booking_id` if same inmate is later arrested under a different `booking_id`. *Don't set this when the most recent event was `Stale` or `Expired`.*
 No Change | Nothing changed since the most recent event.
 When county lists full inmate rosters, set both `On Roster` and `No Change`.
 Otherwise just set `No Change`. *Don't set this when the most recent event was `Stale` or `Expired`.*